 Nestled in the crater of an extinct volcano, El Valle de Anton is a beautiful, idyllic mountain community that has plenty to offer visitors looking to enjoy the outdoors.
 Surrounded by lush, verdant forest, the volcano's rim remains intact and is home to a host of tropical birds, so much so that El Valle has become on of Panama's most popular birding destinations.
 For those looking to spend more than a day, there are numerous lodging options, surprisingly so given its size.
 Just 1.5 - 2 hours from Panama City, El Valle de Antón is a wonderful place for a day trip or weekend getaway.
 See below for ideas on how to spend your time.

-Panama's Tourism Institute (IPAT) maintains a small office in El Valle de Antón.
-The small booth resides on the corner just in front of the public market, they should have maps of the local area and most popular tourist attractions.
+Panama's Tourism Institute (IPAT) maintains a small office in El Valle de Antón, just in front of the public market on the corner.

 The mission of Butterfly Haven is to have visitors experience an enhanced appreciation of nature.